c0der00/CanvasConveter/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # Canvas.js Converter

 Canvas.js Converter is a React-based tool that converts various file formats (PNG, JPEG, JPG, SVG, FIG, and PDF) into a JSON structure compatible with **Canvas.js**.
 It supports previews and generates a JavaScript-friendly object that includes bitmap data as base64-encoded images.